-10-9B-13-9: SIDE SETBACK:
+10-9B-15-9: SIDE SETBACK:

-All dwellings and other main buildings, including any attached garage or similar structure, shall have side setbacks of twenty feet (20') or greater from any side property line.
+All dwellings and other main buildings, including any attached garage or similar structure, shall have side setbacks of twenty feet (20') one hundred fifty (150') feet-or greater from any side property line.

-10-9B-13-10: REAR SETBACK:
+10-9B-15-10: REAR SETBACK:

-All dwellings or other main buildings shall be set back thirty feet (30') or greater from the rear lot line.
+All dwellings or other main buildings shall be set back thirty feet (30')one hundred fifty (150') or greater from the rear lot line.
 On corner lots for a garage that is attached to the rear of the dwelling, the required rear setback for the garage may be reduced to twenty feet (20') or greater from the rear lot line.
 No living area can be included within the garage footprint in the reduced area.

-10-9B-13-11: LOT REQUIREMENT TABLE:
+10-9B-15-11: LOT REQUIREMENT TABLE:

 Lot size Minimum 4 Acres or greater 1Acre with Open Space

 Minimum Lot frontage 120 feet

-Minimum Front setback 30 feet
+4 acre Minimum Front setback 50 30 feet

-Front exception 30 feet

-Minimum Side setback 20 feet

-Minimum Rear setback 30 feet